nf-core/configs/docs/tigem.md

 # nf-core/configs: TIGEM configuration

-To use, run the pipeline with -profile tigem.
+To use, run the pipeline with `-profile tigem`.
 This will download and launch the tigem.config which has been pre-configured with a setup suitable for the TIGEM personal biocluster.

 ---